shortishly/beam-docker-release-action/README.md

 - Pushes the image to the container repository

 Supporting:

 - [Elixir][elixir] with the [Phoenix Framework][phoenix] using [mix][mix] to build;
 - [Erlang/OTP][erlang] with [erlang.mk][erlang-mk];
 - [Erlang/OTP][erlang] with [rebar3][rebar3]

+Platforms:

+- linux/amd64
+- linux/arm64

+Default will create a [multi-platform][docker-building-multiplatform] image for both `amd64` and `arm64`.

 Hello World!
 Simple examples for both Elixir and Erlang can be found at: